trinodb/trino/presto-docs/src/main/sphinx/installation/cli.rst

 History
 -------

 The CLI keeps a history of your previously used commands.
-You can access your history by scrolling or searching.
-Use the up and down arrows to scroll and Ctrl-S and Ctrl-R to search.
+Access your history by scrolling or searching.
+Scroll using the up or down arrows and search using **Ctrl-S** and **Ctrl-R**.
 To execute a query again, press **Enter**.

-By default, you can locate the Presto history file in *~/.presto_history*.
+By default, you can locate the Presto history file in ``~/.presto_history``.
 Use the ``PRESTO_HISTORY_FILE`` environment variable to change the default.

 Troubleshooting